Open scientific data: Plan and governance

 Empirical studies of data practices in research have "highlighted the need for organizations to offer more formal training and assistance in data management to scientists" In a 2017-2018 international survey of 1372 scientist, most requests for help and formalization were associated with data management plan: "creating data management plans (33.3%); training on best practices in data management (31.3%); assistance on creating metadata to describe data or datasets (27.6%)" The expansion of data collection and data analysis processes have increasingly strained a large range of unformal and non-codified data practices.

-The implication of external shareholders in research projects create significant potential tensions with the principles of sharing open data.
+The implication of external shareholders in research projects creates significant potential tensions with the principles of sharing open data.
 Contributions from commercial actors can especially rely on some form of exclusivity and appropriation of the final research results.
-In 2022, Pujol Priego, Wareham and Romasanta created several accommodation strategies to overcome these issues, such as data modularity (with sharing limited to some part of the data) and time delay (with year-long embargoes before the final release of the data).
+In 2022, Pujol Priego, Wareham, and Romasanta created several accommodation strategies to overcome these issues, such as data modularity (with sharing limited to some part of the data) and time delay (with year-long embargoes before the final release of the data).